-- 19. Cut off 30-in. conductor pipe to 6-in. above cellar floor (Check with PGV/Gary Dahl to confirm cut off depths).
+- 19. Cut off 30-in. conductor pipe to 6-in. above cellar floor (Check with PGV/Gary Dahl to confirm cut-off depths).
 Cut off 22-in. casing 49-in.
-(Company Man to confirm) above the ground level for space for proper positioning of the BOPE stack.
+(Company Man to confirm) above the ground level to allow space for proper positioning of the BOPE stack.
 Weld on 21-1/4-in.
 2M by 22-in. casing head with two 3-1/8-in.
-5M flanged side outlets on the 20-in. casing utilizing API 5CT welding specifications for grade K-55 casing.
+5M flanged side outlets on the 20-in. casing, utilizing API 5CT welding specifications for grade K-55 casing.
 Nipple up 21-1/4-in.
 2M API diverter stack with annular preventer and flow tee (banjo box) per Figure 3.
-Function test diverter system. - 20.
-Test annular and rams, side outlet valves, and choke manifold to pressure specified by HI Dept. of Land and Natural Resources.
+Function test diverter stack and related equipment per the standards specified in Section V of Circular C-125: "Hawaii Geothermal Blowout Prevention Manual" (HI C-125). - 20.
+Test annular and side outlet valves to pressure specified by DLNR.
 Log tests on tour sheets.
-Report all tests on tour sheet and have mud loggers prepare pressure plots.
+Report all tests on tower sheet and have mud loggers prepare pressure plots.